Requirements for the Master's and Doctoral Degrees in Chemistry (PDF)

 8.2.1.
 University Requirements

 “A comprehensive examination based on general preparation in the major field must be taken within two years after admission to the Ph.D. program.
-If the student fails, studies cannot proceed until approval is obtained from the department chair and from the Dean of the respective School and arrangements are made to repeat the comprehensive examination in the major field.
 If the comprehensive examination is failed twice, the student will be dropped.”

 8.2.2.
 Supplemental Requirements

 i.
-The comprehensive examination is administered by the examination committee in the student’s major field.
-It is given when needed and arrangements for taking it must be made with the student’s research advisor and the chairman of the examination committee in the student’s major field.
-The student must submit a written request for a comprehensive examination at least three months prior to the proposed date of the examination.
+The comprehensive examination is administered by the examination committee.
+It is given when needed and arrangements for taking it must be made with the student’s research advisor and the chairman of the Graduate Committee.
+The student must submit a written request for a comprehensive examination at least four weeks prior to the proposed date of the examination.

 8.2.3.
 Specifics of the Comprehensive exam.

-1. The candidate will inform the chair of the committee in their major field (Organic, Inorganic, Analytical, Physical Chemistry and Biochemistry) in the Department of Chemistry and Biomolecular Science of their intent to take the comprehensive exam.
+I. The candidate will inform the chair of the Graduate Committee in the Department of Chemistry and Biomolecular Science of her/his intent to take the comprehensive exam.
 The exam must be taken within the first two years of the PhD program.
 Failure to take the exam within the first two years might result in salary reduction or termination of TA and RA support.